plone/training/voltoaddons/about/glossary.rst

    mrs-developer
-       also called "missdev", a tool similar to buildout's mr.developer, automatically downloads and keeps up to date copies of software and addons under development based on definitions stored in ``mrs.developer.json``.
+       also called "missdev", a tool similar to buildout's mr.developer, automatically downloads and keeps up to date copies of software and add-ons under development based on definitions stored in ``mrs.developer.json``.
 As a byproduct of its update operations, it also automatically adjusts ``jsconfig.json``, which is used by Volto to configure webpack aliases.